Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville-full/Networking/README.md

 </br>

 - 2️⃣ Download the ``Code Example`` .hex file for this activity by clicking [⬇️ Here](https://www.brilliantlabs.ca/documents/cybersec/Networking_C.hex).
-Once downloaded, you can either drag and drop it into a new project or click the **📝 Edit** icon in the programming view below to open and customize it using the 🧩 Blocks editor.
+Once downloaded, you can either drag and drop it into a new project.

-    You can also cut and paste the following code into the 📜 JavaScript code area, and then back into the 🧩 blocks code if you prefer to do so:

 ```blocks
 input.onButtonPressed(Button.A, function () {